CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0023-merge-k-sorted-lists.md

 ### Conclusion
 Merging
 𝑘
 k sorted lists efficiently requires leveraging data structures that help maintain order, such as a min-heap.
-The min-heap approach is particularly efficient with a time complexity of 𝑂(𝑁log𝑘).
+The min-heap approach is particularly efficient with a time complexity of $𝑂(𝑁log𝑘)$.
 Understanding these methods not only helps in solving the problem optimally but also enhances the comprehension of advanced data structures and algorithms.